 In the summer of 2015, when the entire area was made safe and some renovation work was carried out, the archaeoloical site of the Roman Villa was once again opened to the public

 The Island of Giannutri is classed as a Marine Park so for this reason the regulations are very strict.
 The territory is divided into two areas: one on the south side of the island considered a complete natural reserve, the other a partial one.
-From June 1st to October 12th, single visitors or groups without a guide are allowed only to the main road from Cala Spalmatoio to Cala Maestra, because you can only visit the protected area on the one condition that you have an authorized guide.
-Many areas of the sea are classed as "1" areas, so sailing, fishing and scuba diving here is forbidden, while in the "2" areas, fishing is allowed but only under the strict control of the Park Authority; you are allowed to moor your boat in this area so you will be able to admire the kilometres of Posidonia on the sea bed, as well as going down to see the two shipwrecks of the Anna Bianca and the Nasim.
+Many areas of the sea around the island are considered "1 zones" so sailing, fishing and scuba diving is forbidden here, while in the "zone 2" areas fishing may be done only under the strict surveillance of the Park Authorities; here boats may moor, and as well as the numerous beautiful areas rich in Posidonia you can reach the two shipwrecks of the Anna Bianca and the Nasim.

-You can get the ferry from Porto Santo Stefano (province of Grosseto) to the Island of Giannutri all year round, the crossing takes about an hour, and during the summer months you can get there via several shipping companies that organize mini cruises.
+You can get the ferry from Porto Santo Stefano (province of Grosseto) to the Island of Giannutri all year round, the crossing takes about an hour, and during the summer months you can also get there from the Island of Giglio thanks to several shipping companies that organize mini cruises.

 Commune of the Island of Giglio 0564 806064 - email@example.com